goli-mary-m/Github-Users-FrontEnd/README.md

 Page Link: [https://goli-mary-m.github.io/Github-Users-FrontEnd](https://goli-mary-m.github.io/Github-Users-FrontEnd/)

-By using this page, we can enter a Github username and see the following information for that user:
+By using this page, we can enter a Github username and see the following information about that user:

 - Profile image
 - Name